herb-mc/extra_enchants/README.md

 # Extra Enchants

-Adds 21 enchantments with functions ranging from utility to offense.
+Adds 22 enchantments with functions ranging from utility to offense.
 Currently only compatible with version 1.17.

+Latest: v0.0.4
 Requires Fabric Loader 0.11.6 and Fabric API 0.36.0+1.17

 ## Enchantment List